necrose99/qt4-fsarchiver/README.md

 Feal Free to Fork it And contribute back. to Dieterbaum or put a pull request in. and or email him from SF.net pages.

+Spanish translation up
+Italian (although rusty) I will give it a go.
+にほんご　Japanese　さびてる "Rusty" 　although rusty and only had some training i'll give least a Alpha Translation. then try to clean up. hard to keep Italian & Japanese sharp ( a Perfect excuse to hone em up) .
+Spanish is often used in the area.
+HTML out.
+Anybugs or corections to SPANISH/ITALIAN/JAPANESE I'll take em via the ticket box. anyother languages just fork this and email the origianl author.

 Brought to you by: <a
 href="http://sourceforge.net/users/dieterbaum" itemprop="url"><span